BandGeek012/Comp.-Sys.-Studio/README.md

 # Comp.-Sys.-Studio
-Repository for Computer System Studio 1,
+## Current Projects
-Pacific Trails Resort was a chapter 2 case study for Web Fundamentals
+* Pacific Trails Resort
+  * This is a HTML created show I know how to set up nav and anchor points on websites